Revelstoke roads and weather: risk of thunderstorms - Revelstoke Review

 Weather report from Environment Canada for Revelstoke area:

-Today: Showers.
-Risk of a thunderstorm this morning and early this afternoon.
-Amount 10 to 20 mm.
-Wind south 20 km/h becoming northwest 20 this afternoon.
-High 19.
-UV index 3 or moderate.
+Today: Sunny this morning then a mix of sun and cloud with 30 percent chance of showers this afternoon.
+Risk of a thunderstorm this afternoon.
+Wind becoming northwest 20 km/h this afternoon.
+High 27.
+Humidex 28.
+UV index 8 or very high.

-Tonight: Cloudy with 40 percent chance of showers early this evening then partly cloudy.
-Low 11.
+Tonight: Partly cloudy.
+30 percent chance of showers early this evening with risk of a thunderstorm.
+Wind northwest 20 km/h becoming light this evening.
+Low 14.

 For more info visit: B.C.
 Widlfire